U.S. Energy Information Administration logo

 Emissions of several important greenhouse gases that result from human activity have increased substantially since large-scale industrialization began in the mid-1800s.
 Most of these human-caused (anthropogenic) greenhouse gas emissions were carbon dioxide (CO2) from burning fossil fuels.

 Concentrations of CO2 in the atmosphere are naturally regulated by many processes that are part of the global carbon cycle.
-The flux, or movement, of carbon between the atmosphere and the earth's land and oceans is dominated by natural processes like plant photosynthesis.
+The flux, or movement, of carbon between the atmosphere and the earth's land and oceans is dominated by natural processes such as plant photosynthesis.
 Although these natural processes can absorb some of the anthropogenic CO2 emissions produced each year, starting in about 1950, CO2 emissions began exceeding the capacity of these processes to absorb carbon.

 An illustration of the global carbon cycle.